 Put NC Back To Work: Changes in NC Workers’ Comp Law

 House Bill 709, or the “Put NC Back to Work,” passed in 2011, put several changes in place that significantly impacted those who were injured while performing their work duties.
 Some of the changes in the workers’ compensation system included:

-- A limit to the number of weeks of wage replacement, regardless of the degree or seriousness of the disability.
+- A limit to the number of weeks of wage replacement, regardless of the degree of seriousness of the disability.

-- An employer can gain access to the medical records of a claimant and communicate with his or her healthcare providers without authorization from the employee.
+- An employer can gain access to the medical records of a claimant and communicate with their healthcare providers without authorization from the employee.

 - A change in the definition of “suitable employment” for an injured worker who cannot perform his or her earlier duties.
-Higher wage earners can now be forced to accept minimum wage jobs – any job that is within the employee’s physical and mental limitations within a 50 mile radius of the employee’s home.
+Higher wage earners can now be forced to accept minimum wage jobs – any job within the employee’s physical and mental limitations within a 50-mile radius of the employee’s home.
 There is no longer the right to refuse certain types of work.

-- The addition of “fault-based” defense for employers for some claims.
+- The addition of a “fault-based” defense for employers for some claims.

-- Employees are forced to attend an Independent Medical Exam (IME), and benefits will be suspended if he or she refuses.
+- Employees are forced to attend an Independent Medical Exam (IME), and benefits will be suspended if they refuse.

-- The commission is required to either completely disregard or give less weight to a second opinion about the medical condition of the injured worker.
+- The commission is required to either completely disregard or give less weight to a second opinion about the injured worker’s medical condition.

-- If the employee wishes to change his or her healthcare provider, the injured person is required to submit proof that the treatment will reduce the recovery time.
+- If the employee wishes to change their healthcare provider, the injured person must submit proof that the treatment will reduce the recovery time.